 Castle Fraser: Castle Fraser is about a 30-minute drive from Old Aberdeen.
 The castle was constructed in 1575 by the 6th Laird of Fraser, Michael Fraser, and completed in 1636.
 Like many of the castle in Scotland, what we see today is a joint creation by master masons and architects over the years.
 Castle Fraser is one of the largest tower houses in Scotland and sits on 300 acres of landscaped grounds, woodland, and farmlands.
 The interior isn’t quite as grand as Balmoral or Blair Castles, but it has some unique features such as hidden trapdoors, secret staircases, and a mysterious spy hole.
 If you don’t have time for a tour, still make sure to stop by to see the exterior of the castle.

-The entrance fee to the castle is £12.00 for adults and £28 for families.
+The entrance fee to the castle is £16.00 for adults and £36.50 for families.
 Visiting the grounds is free.
 Depending on the time of year, tours end between 2 pm to 4 pm, but the grounds are open from dawn till dusk.
-For more information about Castle Fraser, visit https://www.nts.org.uk/visit/places/castle-fraser
+For more information about Castle Fraser, click here.

 Fyvie Castle: After driving an hour through the gorgeous countryside, we found ourselves at the infamously haunted Fyvie Castle.
 The earliest section of the castle dates back to the 13th century.
 However, after 1390, it ceased to be a royal stronghold and fell into the hands of five families – all who added a new tower to the castle.
-The interior showcases medieval stronghold features such as a great wheel staircase and original arms and armor.
-However, the living spaces such as bedrooms and dining room are remodeled and decorated following the styles of the late 19th century.
+The interior showcases medieval stronghold features such as a great wheel staircase and original arms and armour.
+However, the living spaces such as bedrooms and dining rooms are remodelled and decorated following the styles of the late 19th century.

-The entrance fee to the castle is £13.00 for adults and £30 for families.
+The entrance fee to the castle is £16.00 for adults and £36.50 for families.
 Entry to the castle is by guided tour only, and pre-booking a tour is recommended during the summer to avoid disappointment.
 Depending on the time of year, tours stop between 3:00 pm to 4:00 pm, but the grounds are open from 9:00 am till dusk.
-For more information about Fyvie Castle, visit https://www.nts.org.uk/visit/places/fyvie-castle
+Learn more information about Fyvie Castle, here.

 Elgin Cathedral: Known as the ‘Lantern of the North,’ Elgin Cathedral was the principal church of the bishops of Moray.
 The cathedral was severely damaged during a fire in 1390 and during the Protestant Reformation in 1560.
 However, repairs were always made.
 Unfortunately, the Elgin Cathedral fell to complete ruin after 1689 when bishops were abolished from the Scottish Church, and ownership of the cathedral fell to the crown.
 Today, the two towers of the West Front and the Chapter House are intact and open to the public.
 You can climb to the top of the tower for incredible views of the ruined cathedral and city of Elgin.
 Also within the towers is the Elgin Stone Exhibition – with more than 100 medieval stones featuring expressive faces, flora, and fauna.

-The entrance fee to the castle is £9.00 for adults and £5.40 for children aged 5-15.
-For more information about Elgin Cathedral, visit https://www.historicenvironment.scot/visit-a-place/places/elgin-cathedral/
+The entrance fee to the castle is £10.00 for adults and £6.00 for children aged 5-15.
+Click here to learn more about Elgin Cathedral.

 After exploring the cathedral, we drove 5 minutes from Elgin and checked into the Ardgye House.
 This lovely 4-star bed and breakfast is a mansion house that stands on 150 acres of woodland.
 If you take a stroll through the grounds, you may happen upon deer, ducks, squirrels, badgers, and foxes.
 The Ardgye House has a variety of rooms, parking facilities, and includes breakfast.
 I recommend staying here for the evening.